ARM-software/arm-trusted-firmware/docs/process/contributing.rst

 #.
 In this repository, ``tf-cov-make`` script is located at
    ``tf-a-ci-scripts/script/tf-coverity/tf-cov-make``

 #.
-Edit `tf-cov-make`_ script by appending all the possible build configurations with
+Edit the `tf-cov-make`_ script by appending all the possible build
-   the specific ``build-flags`` relevant to your platform, so that newly added source files get built and analysed by Coverity.
+   configurations with the specific build flags relevant to your platform, so that newly added source files get built and analysed by Coverity.

 #.
 For better understanding follow the below specified examples listed in the
    ``tf-cov-make`` script.